-The stages in the preparation of a Neighbourhood Plan are summarised in the national planning practice guidance: www.gov.uk/guidance/neighbourhood-planning--2#key-stages-in-neighbourhood-planning
+The stages in the preparation of a Neighbourhood Plan are summarised in the national planning practice guidance: A summary of the key stages in neighbourhood planning.

 Who can prepare a Neighbourhood Plan?

 In South Cambridgeshire, Parish Councils are the 'qualifying bodies' that can initiate the neighbourhood planning process and work with the local community to develop their neighbourhood plan.
 As the local planning authority, SCDC has a duty to support the Parish Council and local community through the neighbourhood planning process.